robertorodriguez12/cell_count/README.md

 - Fork this repository on to your local computer
 - Navigate into the `CELL_COUNT` repository and run `gem install mocha` in your terminal.
 This gem will be needed for testing purposes
+- This Repository uses the ```Matrix``` Gem.
+According to ruby-docs and Google searches, there is no need to install this onto your system.
+If you want to see where it is being required, it is on line 3 of the Grid.rb  file inside the lib folder.

 ### Testing

-- Navigate into the testing folder, there are three files but only two tests
+- Navigate into the testing folder, there are four files three of those are tests
 - You can run these tests by entering `ruby <file_name>.rb` and pressing enter
     - Example: ruby cell_test.rb